kepek/kepek/README.md

-## Hi there 👋
+## Hi there, I'm Michal 👋

-I'm **Michał**, and I turn legacy nightmares into modern web apps.
-Principal Frontend Engineer who still gets excited about clean code.
+I'm a frontend engineer who builds enterprise web applications.
+I specialize in modernizing legacy systems and building high-performing development teams.

-- 🔭 I'm currently working on modernizing legacy systems into responsive web applications at [Columbus](https://www.columbusglobal.com/)
+- 🔭 I'm currently working on modernizing legacy systems into responsive web applications at [Columbus](https://www.columbusglobal.com/?ref=https://github.com/kepek)
 - 🌱 Currently diving deep into WebGL and exploring micro-frontend architectures
 - 👯 Always up for collaborating on Angular libraries or anything that makes developers' lives easier
 - 💬 Happy to chat about legacy migrations, team building, or why TypeScript is worth the initial pain